alpersonalwebsite/react/5-Controlled-Components.md

 Probably, uncontrolled forms elements will remember you the `old vanilla JavaScript or jQuery way` of grabbing and interacting with data: someone provides information and through a particular `event` we collect and process that data.

 So, if you are just planning to pull data from "elements" and submit it...
-Well, you could use "uncontrolled components".
-Remember that you can also use "controlled" ones and take advantage of real-time elements validation, UI or screen for particular states, among others.
+Well, you could technically use "uncontrolled components" without major damage.
+Remind that you can also utilize "controlled" ones and take advantage of real-time elements validation, UI or screen for particular states, among others features.